uyen-nimble/our-team/join-us/openings/bangkok-technical-product-owner.md

 * 25 days of paid leaves/year (13 public holidays + 12 personal days).
 * Sabbatical month every 3 years.
 * Company outing every year.
+* Work from home policy and work from home allowance.
 * Many more perks!

 ## What you will bring